usbman01/WCH-8-Bit-x51-controllers/doc/ChangeBootloader.md

 Since IAP is only available at v1.1 the above wont work on other loaders.

+There is a second way to do a loaderchange by disableing the bootloader in the config register but this also works just for v1.1 only and is even more dangerous.
+So there is no advantage to use that way.

 ~~Maybe Pin Reset can be used to exit the bootloader without clearing the bBOOT_LOAD bit.
 Then changing the loader would be much more easy and it would work with any loader.
-I havent checked that out yet.~~
+I have not checked that out yet.~~